When do NBA basketball players Get retirement?

 Broadcasting and Commentating: Some players become sports analysts or commentators, providing insights and analysis during basketball games and related events.

-Business Ventures: Several players venture into entrepreneurship, starting their own businesses or investing in various industries.
+Business Ventures: Several players venture into entrepreneurship, starting their businesses or investing in various industries.

 Community Work and Philanthropy: Retired players often engage in charitable work, supporting causes they are passionate about and giving back to their communities.